bowman2001/perplexdoc/content/doc/page/featured-image/index.md

 ## Prerequisite

 The image file needs to be placed in the [page bundle](/doc/intro/workflow/content#bundles).
-Only one featured image is allowed per page and it should be at least {${{< width/column 2 >}}} wide to display it with double density on high resolution screens.
+Only one featured image is allowed per page and it should be at least {${{< width/column 2 >}}} wide to display it with double density on high-resolution screens.

-If no featured image is available for a page, Perplex will search for one in related pages or display a site fallback.
+If no featured image is available, Perplex will search for one in related pages or display the site fallback.

 ## Syntax

 To make the image file available to Hugo and the theme, it also needs to be registered in the [resources section](/doc/intro/workflow/resources) of the front-matter.
-The filename of the image is identified there by its reserved name `featured`.
+The filename of the image is identified by its reserved name `featured`.
 And you can add an alternative text for your image with the `alt` parameter.

 The content file of this page for example contains the following section: